SleepingPanda/myrient-downloader/README.md

     * **Extract Archives:** Automatically extract files and delete the original archives.
 It will even do this for things you previously downloaded.
     * **Control Download Speed:** Throttle download speeds to download in the background without saturating your bandwidth.
 4.  **Manage Progress:** Displays a live overall size-based progress bar with an **accurate time remaining estimate**.
 It handles file skipping for existing archives and provides a safe cancellation will delete incomplete files.
+    * **Skip The Scan:** If you're not bothered about accurate file size estimates, download times or resuming incomplete downloads you can skip the pre-download scan and start downloading more quickly.
-    * **Smart Resuming:** The application **scans for existing local files** and automatically resumes the download from the point it left off.
+    * **Smart Resuming:** The application can **scan for existing local files** and automatically resume the download from the point it left off (even if you didn't scan when you first started downloading).
 Files that are fully downloaded are skipped, ensuring efficient use of bandwidth.
 This also works for extraction.
+    * **Partial File Notation:** Files that are partially downloaded or extracted will be marked with a `.part` extension; allowing you to start moving your files around with confidence that they're complete.
 5. **Quality of Life:** A variety of features and visual queues help you to use the application.
    * **Tooltips:** Helpful informative tooltips are scattered across the UI to help explain how things work.
    * **Update Notification:** Get notified when a new version is available for download.
    * **Settings Menu:** A settings menu lets you check for updates and adjust application zoom levels for better support across a variety of displays.
    * **Keyboard Navigation:** Using your arrow keys and enter you can navigate many of the UI elements quickly and efficiently.
+   * **Toast Notification:** Little pop-ups that confirm whether actions were successful or unsuccessful.

 *And much, much more...*